-Poisoning in a dog is a serious condition, and can potentially be fatal.
-It may be due to the consumption of toxic substances or foods that are dangerous for dogs.
-As a dog owner, it is important to be aware of the dangers lurking in our daily lives, and avoid poisoning.
-If you suspect that your dog has ingested something toxic or shows signs of poisoning, you should contact a vet immediately.
-Read more to learn about the most common symptoms of poisoning in dogs, and some of the most common causes.
+Poisoning in a dog is a serious condition and can be potentially fatal.
+It can be caused by the ingestion of toxic substances or foods that are dangerous to dogs.
+As a dog owner, it is important to be aware of the dangers that lurk in our daily lives – and avoid poisoning.
+If you suspect that your dog has ingested something toxic or is showing signs of poisoning, you should contact your veterinarian immediately.
+Read more to learn about the most common symptoms of poisoning in dogs and some of the most common causes.

 Table of contents